conan-io/docs/systems_cross_building/cross_building.rst

 for some Conan tools and build helpers, but they also need to be listed in the recipes themselves creating a dedicated set of recipes for *installers* and *tools* in general.
-This approach should be superseeded with the introduction in Conan 1.24 of the command line arguments ``--profile:host`` and ``--profile:build`` that allow to declare two different profiles with all the information needed for the corresponding platforms.
+This approach should be superseeded with the introduction in Conan 1.24 of the command line arguments ``--profile:host`` and ``--profile:build`` that allow to declare two different profiles with all the information needed for the corresponding platforms (see section above this one).

 The meaning of those settings is the following: